SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Acrobat Protector

-You add half your proficiency bonus to your armor class while wielding a quarterstaff in two hands, and you are wearing no armor or light armor.
+You add half your proficiency bonus (rounded down) to your armor class while wielding a quarterstaff in two hands, and you are wearing no armor or light armor.

 * Acrobat Trooper